 Yup, a fancy term which just means to cater for different levels of student in your class.
 You might have a handout with two versions, one of which offers more support for weaker learners.
 You need to pre-plan before class which version to give to which students, but this can pay dividends.

 You’ll have fewer ‘fast-finishers’ as stronger learners are stretched by the more challenging version.
-Read this page for more ideas on how to differentiate.
+Here are more ideas on how to differentiate.

 Authentic or Natural